ericmann/WP-Core-Contributions-Widget/readme.txt

 1. Example widget showing the default markup on the Twenty Eleven theme and contributions by [ericmann](http://profiles.wordpress.org/users/ericmann/).

 == Changelog ==

+= 0.3 =
+* Better formatting for widget template
+* Handle changesets not bound to tickets
+* Better i18n support

 = 0.2 =
 * Added text domain